Premier League coronavirus updates: Latest news as football shuts down - TheNewsTrace

 The Premier League season has floor to a halt following the outbreak of the coronavirus pandemic.

-Matches have been postponed and the highest flight will shut down briefly to keep away from frightening the unfold of COVID-19.
+Matches have been postponed and the highest flight will shut down quickly to keep away from scary the unfold of COVID-19.

-RadioTimes.com will carry you the entire newest updates and points which were attributable to the pause, together with solutions over after we can count on the Premier League to return.
+RadioTimes.com will convey you all the newest updates and points which have been attributable to the pause, together with solutions over once we can count on the Premier League to return.

 When will the Premier League return?